cccbr/runningatower/content/docs/100-bearings/index.md

 {{<hint danger>}}

 A Typical Steeple Keeper can only carry out basic maintenance on bearings: for example, lubrication of plain bearings.
 Major jobs will usually require the lifting of a bell, even by a small amount, and this is a job for Bell Hangers, who carry the necessary insurances and requirements of Health & Safety regulations.
-Also, within the jurisdiction of the Church of England, there will be a legal requirement to obtain a faculty for such work.
+Also, within the jurisdiction of the Church of England, there may be a legal requirement to obtain a Certificate or faculty for such work.
 Further details are given in [Formal Requirements](../020-permissions/), [Faculty Jurisdiction Rules](../030-faculty-rules/) and [Health & Safety](../040-health-and-safety/).

 {{</hint>}}